14 Must-Try Lunch Spots in Downtown Norfolk, VA

 Pro Tip: The dark wood interiors and beautifully sculpted bar were all imported from Ireland during construction of Grace O'Malley's, so a lunch break here really is (sort of) like a mini-vacation to the Emerald Isle.
 Feel free to brag about it to your friends.

 2. Hair of the Dog – A fun spin on classic comfort & traditional breakfast.

 250 Granby Street

 What to Order: Hair of the Dog's Buffalo Chicken Sandwich is flat-out incredible.
 But if you are feeling more of the breakfast vibe, you can't go wrong with the Veggie Lover Omelette or the decadent Biscuits & Gravy.

 Pro Tip: We have five words for you: Eight kinds of Bloody Marys.

-Pro Tip: CommuneXCROP is also a little off the regular path, still on Granby Street, but in the NEON District.
+Pro Tip: Cafe Milo is also a little off the regular path, in the NEON District.
 Take in some of the murals on your way to and from lunch.